The Perils of Plastic

 How does plastic get into the ocean?

 Even if you don’t live near the coast, your plastic waste can still find its way to the ocean.
 A plastic water bottle blown into the street can travel down a stormwater sewer, into rivers and streams, and out into the ocean.
-Since plastic never completely biodegrades, almost every piece of plastic ever produced is still in the environment in some form.

 Types of Plastic